 Gomersall's first wife, Mary, was from a notable family of landowners.
-Her father, Captain Francis Dickinson had been granted 6,000 acres, which included Appleton Estates, by King Charles II as a reward for his service in the capture of Jamaica from the Spaniards in 1655.
+Her father, Captain Francis Dickinson had been granted 6,000 acres, which included Appleton Estates (the producer of today's Appleton Rum), by King Charles II as a reward for his service in the capture of Jamaica from the Spaniards in 1655.
 After Gomersall's passing in 1734, the Cherry Gardens estate was passed on to his second wife, Elizabeth Garthwaite (remarried after his death) and Ezekiel Dickinson, the nephew of his first wife.

 In the years leading up to Emancipation the property was administered by Joseph Gordon, an attorney from Scotland who oversaw several properties for a number of absentee landowners.
 He was the father one of Jamaica's National Hero, George William Gordon and over time, became a very significant landowner himself.

 In 1845, George William Gordon bought and expanded the Cherry Gardens property by purchasing adjoining lots.
 George William lived at Cherry Gardens until he was arrested and later hanged for his alleged role in the Morant Bay Rebellion of 1865.